Denis Butsayev: Biography

 Denis Butsaev was born on 7 March 1977 in Moscow.
 He is the grandson of Vyacheslav Tsymbal, an honorary lawyer of Russia, and a member of the Moscow Legal Center Bar Association.

-Butsayev began his work in 1998 as a lawyer in the regional division of IBM IBM Corporation for Europe, the Middle East and Africa.
+Busayev began his work in 1998 as a lawyer in the regional division of IBM IBM Corporation for Europe, the Middle East and Africa.

 In 1999, he graduated from Oleg Kutafin Moscow State Law University with a degree in Jurisprudence.

 From 2004 to 2007, Butsayev headed the legal department of the CIS and Eastern Europe, at the same time was a member of the board of directors of Hewlett-Packard LLC (the Russian branch of the group).

 From 10 July 2014 to 19 December 2018, Butsayev was Deputy Prime Minister of the Moscow Oblast Government, in parallel from 10 September 2015 to 20 September 2018, he headed the Regional Ministry of Investments and Innovations.

 On 19 February 2019, Prime Minister Dmitry Medvedev appointed Butsayev as CEO of the Russian environmental operator, but on November 23, he left his post.